lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ### Message Sizes RPK + ECDHE {#size-dtls13rpk}

-In this section, a Connection ID of 1 byte is used.
+In this section, CCM_8, P-256, and ECDSA and a Connection ID of 1 byte are used.

 #### Flight \#1 {#dtls13f1rpk}